cmgoffena13/file-loader/README.md

 14. **MERGE Operation**: Data from the staging table is merged into the target table based on grain columns, handling inserts and updates appropriately

+15. **DLQ Cleanup**: If this is a reprocessing run (DLQ records exist from a previous processing run for this file), all DLQ records for that filename are automatically deleted after a successful merge.
+This keeps the DLQ table clean by removing records that have been successfully reprocessed.

-15. **Cleanup**: The staging table is dropped and the original file is deleted from the directory.
+16. **Cleanup**: The staging table is dropped and the original file is deleted from the directory.
 The archived copy remains for recovery if needed (simply move from archive back to directory to reprocess).
 If bad data got into the target table, then DELETE from the target table where `source_filename = {file_name}` and then reprocess.

 **Note on Duplicate Files**: Files that have already been processed are detected early (step 2) and moved to the `DUPLICATE_FILES_PATH` directory.
 This prevents directory clutter and accidental data overwrites.
 To reprocess a duplicate file, first DELETE the existing records from the target table where `source_filename = {file_name}`, then move the file from the duplicates directory back to `DIRECTORY_PATH`.

-16. **Failure Notifications**:
+17. **Failure Notifications**:
     - **Email**: If `notification_emails` is configured for a source, email notifications are automatically sent to business owners when files fail (missing headers, missing columns, validation threshold exceeded, audit failures, duplicate files).
 The data team (configured via `DATA_TEAM_EMAIL`) is always CC'd.
 Notifications include error details, log_id for reference, and sample validation errors when applicable.
     - **Slack**: Internal processing errors (code bugs, database connection failures, system exceptions) are automatically sent to Slack if `SLACK_WEBHOOK_URL` is configured.
 These are separate from file-related issues and include system information.